SovereignCloudStack/standards/Standards/scs-0100-v2-flavor-naming.md

  Extra features are important as well: There will be flavors with GPU support, fast disks for databases, memory-heavy applications, and other useful aspects of an instance.

- It may also be important to make the CPU generation clearly recognisable, as this is always a topic in discussions with customers.
+ It may also be important to make the CPU generation clearly recognizable, as this is always a topic in discussions with customers.

+ Note that not all relevant properties of flavors can be discovered; creating a specification to address this is a separate but related effort to the name standardization.
+ Commonly used infrastructure-as-code tools do not provide a way to use discoverability features to express something like "I want a flavor with 2 vCPUs, 8GiB of RAM, a local 20GB SSD disk and Infiniband support but I don't care whether it's AMD or intel" in a reasonable manner.
+Using flavor names to express this will thus continue to be useful and we don't expect the the need for standardization of flavor names to go away until the commonly used IaC tools work on a higher abstraction layer than they currently do.

-# Proposal
+# Design Considerations

 ## Type of information included

-We believe the following characteristics are important in a flavor description:
+From discussions of our operators with their customers we learned that the following characteristics are important in a flavor description:

 | Type                 | Description                                                  |
 |:---------------------|:-------------------------------------------------------------|